 What we like: A touring specialist with a long history in backcountry exploration.

 Started by Patagonia’s Yvon Chouinard in the late 1950s and picked up by former employees in 1989 after filing for bankruptcy, Black Diamond is now a backcountry and climbing juggernaut with a long and storied history in mountain exploration.
-The brand is fairly new to the ski world, but they’ve quickly assembled an impressive lineup of skis, bindings, poles, and more.
-The Helio Carbon 88 ski, in particular, stands out as an exceptional ultralight design and a great match for long treks and ski mountaineering objectives.
+The brand started as a climbing hardgoods manufacturer––one that is still dominating the market––but over the years they've assembled an ever-improving lineup of skis, bindings, poles, and other ski hard and softgoods, that are historically lower in price than more high-end ski brands.
+While the ski goods haven't always been top of the line, they get the job done with the uphill in mind.
+The Helio Carbon 88, in particular, stands out as an exceptional ultralight design and a great match for long treks and ski mountaineering objectives, while their newer Impulse series adds more versatility to their lineup.

-Given their newness to the sport, BD’s ski collection still is relatively modest, comprising just two core models at the time of publishing.
+Given their newness to the sport when compared to their climbing history, BD’s ski collection is still modest, comprising just two core models at the time of publishing.
 That said, the latest Impulse series (ranging from 98 to 112mm underfoot) marks the brand’s foray into the all-mountain category, and initial reviews have been positive thus far.
-Even so, most of BD's current offerings are still decidedly uphill-focused, which comes as little surprise given their heritage, history, and location smack-dab in Utah’s Wasatch range.
-G3—otherwise known as Genuine Guide Gear—is another backcountry specialist with a fairly modest lineup (including four core skis), but we consider BD to be the more popular and well-rounded brand in this category.
+Even so, most of BD's current offerings are still uphill-focused, which comes as little surprise given their heritage, history, and location smack-dab in Utah’s Wasatch range.

 Kästle Skis